 Conducting Online Payments

-With eCommerce and online services on the rise, you are now spending more and more dollars online.
-As a result, credit card data theft is now on the rise with billions of dollars vanishing from users’ accounts each other month.
+With eCommerce and online services on the rise, you are spending more and more dollars online.
+As a result, credit card data theft is now on the rise, with billions of dollars vanishing from users’ accounts each month.

-Always shop through protected https:// connections.
-Whenever this option isn’t available or you are dealing with an unknown online merchant rather than making a payment through your credit card directly, use online payment systems like PayPal or virtual credit cards like Visa Entropay.
-Sure, that means some extra dollars spent in commission, however if anything goes wrong the hacker will not have direct access to your bank account.
+Always shop through protected HTTPS:// connections.
+Whenever this option isn’t available, or you are dealing with an unknown online merchant rather than making a payment through your credit card directly, use online payment systems like PayPal or virtual credit cards like Visa Entropay.
+Sure, that means some extra dollars spent in commission; however, the hacker will not have direct access to your bank account if anything goes wrong.

-Keep a close eye on your bank statements and cross check your receipts with the payment history on the statements when it’s possible.
-In general, whenever you see odd transactions (even small ones), consider making an inquiry to your bank.
+Keep a close eye on your bank statements and cross-check your receipts with the payment history on the statements when it’s possible.
+Consider making an inquiry to your bank whenever you see odd transactions (even small ones).

-Make the following tips parts of your daily web routine.
-While taking just a few minutes a day, they can save you hours of frustrations if your personal data gets in the wrong hands!
+Make the following tips part of your daily web routine.
+While taking just a few minutes a day, they can save you hours of frustration if your data gets into the wrong hands!